j0nas/light-form/README.md

 state as a parameter.
 The function is free to mutate this state as needed.
 The function is expected to return an object, which will be applied as the new state for the reducer.
 See *OnStateChange* example.

+### Custom reducer actions
+The Reducer accepts an optional `actionHandlers` object as the fourth parameter.
+This is expected to be an object with Redux action names as keys and state migration functions (like in conventional reducers) as values.
+The functions will receive `state` and `action` parameters, being the reducer's state and the dispatched action respectively.
+The value returned from the function will be the new state.
+See *Custom reducer actions* example.

 [vanilla gist]: https://gist.github.com/j0nas/d597b3e7f6a6718f9c7c8ea0734d8c47
 [surge]: http://light-form.surge.sh